xsantanax/one-news/README.md

 - [MongoDB] - Chosen for database management due to its robustness and scalability, providing efficient handling of complex data structures and seamless integration with Node.js for a streamlined development process.
 -->

+## System Design

+System design is the system to be built, what the system needs to fulfill it's role, its components and how they are connected.

 ## Architecture

-This solution architecture is based on the following requirements:
+Software architecture is how the system design is implemented.
+The chosen technologies and why they were chosen.This solution architecture is based on the following requirements:

 Functional Requirements